 You ever wonder what your trees are feeling?
 You ever wonder if the trees you hate on from next door are totally onto you but will filter your air anyway because they’re nice that way?

 Sticking a memorial candle into your tree hole is a bad idea.
 So many things were bad ideas that day.
 Look where you’re going, drivers.
 And cats, meow meow meow-meow meowin’ meow, meow?

 I never regretted letting trees grow all over the place before that night.

 Okay, I didn’t really … oh, wait, I did.
 But they’d left.
 I think.
 No, they were on our roof.
+NOT COOL.